obaland/vfiler.vim/doc/vfiler.md

 ## Description

+- You can perform basic operations such as selecting, creating, deleting, copying, moving, and renaming files.
+- It can be treated as 2 window filer.
+- Required enough feature, lightweight operation.
+- Various customizations are possible to your liking.
+- Not depends on other plugins or external.
 - File manager
-You can perform basic operations such as selecting, creating, deleting, copying, moving, and renaming files.
--
-- Operation between multiple buffers
-It can be treated as 2 window filer.
-This makes file operations easier to handle.
--
-- Not depends on other plugins.
-It works independently without relying on other plugins.
--
-- Required enough feature, lightweight operation Aiming for the necessary and sufficient functions to increase working efficiency and their lightweight operation.

 ## Requirements